codefordurham/food-inspector/docs/vagrant.rst

     DEBUG = True

-This won't have the same nice features of the development server such as auto-reloading but it will run with a stack which is much closer to the production environment.
+This won't have the same nice features of the development server such as auto- reloading but it will run with a stack which is much closer to the production environment.

 Testing on the VM